 Moving to another country means dealing with all sorts of queries and practical issues to do with living and working abroad.
 Expat centres will be able to answer your questions about immigration, housing, taxes, insurance, finance, social life, etc. Several local authorities in the Netherlands have an expat centre that will extend a warm welcome to anyone settling in the Netherlands.
 Expat centres will be able to help with a wide range of formalities at a local or national level:

-- finding a place to live, finding your partner a job, arranging a parking permit, registering a birth, or even sorting out your immigration papers;
+- finding a place to live, finding your partner a job, arranging a parking permit, information about the civic intergration exam, registering a birth, or even sorting out your immigration papers;

 - dealing with the Dutch Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND), e.g. arranging residence permit (verbijfsvergunning), citizen service number (burgerservicenummer, BSN) and work permit (werkvergunningen).